henry-hc/fetch-decode/README.md

 ## Notes, Notes, Notes!

-_note: Only useful with Typescript.
-Transpiled Javascript not included.
-Downside to this is that it is written with TS 4.0, but may not work with other versions.
+_note: Only useful with Typescript, so the transpiled Javascript not included.
+A downside to this is that it is written with TS 4.0, but may not work with other versions.
 This will be revisited in future version, probably reverting to the more normal practice of distributing .js + TS types._